espressif/esp-idf/docs/en/api-guides/esp-ble-mesh/ble-mesh-faq.rst

 6. Example Help
 ---------------

-6.1 How are the ESP-BLE-MESH callback functions classified?
+6.1 How Are the ESP-BLE-MESH Callback Functions Classified?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     - The API :cpp:func:`esp_ble_mesh_register_prov_callback` is used to register callback function used to handle provisioning and networking related events.